 Perhaps you should have read the instructions before calling.

 What is your parts house policy about selling to non-contractors?

 I wouldn't sell to this HO, no matter what kind of sob story he laid on me.
 If he's that careless trying to get the old compressor to you, flinging oil everywhere and the whole bit, who's going to be catching more crap when he takes the new one home and attempts to hack it in?
 That's right...he'll be back in your face every inch of the way because he won't admit he's over his head when he screws it up.

 I hate it when folks try to lay a guilt trip on you because they don't get their way.
-If he's on disability, what's he doing lugging around a compressor that isn't exactly light as a feather?"In this house we obey the laws of thermodynamics!"
+If he's on disability, what's he doing lugging around a compressor that isn't exactly light as a feather?

 That HO and that service company put you in a very awkward position.
 I tell my counter personell to insist on checking out someone unknown trying to obtain parts.
 It seems that you did everything you could do to verify this person as being with the company that you called.

 However; I will not accept an unsealed compressor, no matter what.
 I don't know how Trane compressors that have Roto-Locks are sealed, but brazed compressors must be brazed and sealed for me to accept them.

 Once that person dumped the oil on the property, it would have been a battle for that compressor to be returned.
 I'm not sure I would not have called the police on them for dumping toxic waste or something equally has silly, just to harass them.

 It is a shame when HVAC personell are put into situations like this by lying and conniving HOs who have not ethics whatsoever when it comes to saving a few dollars.